Jim Messina (musician): Recent solo career

 In 2009, Messina released the CD Under a Mojito Moon-Part 1, on which the only guitar he played was his flamenco guitar.
 The Latin-based arrangements feature trumpet, percussion, drums, piano, and nylon acoustic guitar in melodies reminiscent of the music of Cuba and Spain.

-In 2012, Messina released the CD and DVD Jim Messina LIVE at the Clark Center for the Performing Arts containing songs by The Buffalo Springfield, Poco, Loggins & Messina, and his solo material.
+In 2012, Messina released the CD and DVD Jim Messina LIVE at the Clark Center for the Performing Arts containing songs by Buffalo Springfield, Poco, Loggins & Messina, and his solo material.

+In 2025, he toured with his band The Road Runners.
+They released a live album Here, There and Everywhere that same year.

 He continues to work in publishing, production, and electronics as a recording and mixing engineer and as a recording studio owner, as well as performing on tour.

 He is both the creator and facilitator of "The Songwriters' Performance Workshop", wherein he leads 6-day intensive workshops for songwriters and singers at retreats, resorts, and hotels around the country.

 Personal life and family

-In 1970, Messina married actress Jenny Sullivan; the marriage ended ten years later in 1980.
+In 1970, Messina wed actress Jenny Sullivan but the marriage ended ten years later in 1980.
 They had no children.
 Messina has a son, recording engineer and musician Julian Messina (born 1992), from a relationship in the early 1990s.
-In 2001, Messina met his second wife, Michaela Laza Messina, an opera singer, and a music teacher.
+In 2001, Messina met his second wife, Michaela Laza Messina, an opera singer and a music teacher.
 They have a daughter, Josey (born 2006).
 Messina currently resides near Franklin, Tennessee.